One of the most spacious, strong, and easy-to-pitch…

 Note that inserting and removing the poles may be challenging for newcomers — it’s very useful to watch the official video instruction several times and carefully study the manual.

 While being not freestanding, the tent basically requires only 4 stakes for pitching.
 Also it may stand somehow even with just two stakes pitched diagonally.
-But in any rain you shall add two guylines on ventilation hoods — they tighten the roof, avoiding the water pooling on the top.
-For the night you will want to add four corner guylines and probably six side stakes for better wall stability and to avoid any contact between the inner and outer tents.
-In general, I use about 10-16 of the18 included pegs.
+In general, I use about 10-16 of 18 included pegs.
 In really calm weather four pegs are enough.

 The pegs themselves are DAC V-pegs of very good quality, but they are a little bit small for such a large tent.
 Their hold may be not enough on sandy soil — for example, in pine tree forests or near the beaches.
 I've replaced the “main” 4 stakes to sturdier Y-pegs (like used in the Black line of Hilleberg tents).

 The tent setup options are numerous.
 Here they are: